1. Introduction to SOPS

 sops a-text-file.txt

-Note that when reading the file, we do not need to specify which encryption/decryption method to use to read the encrypted file since when we created it in the first place, the encryption/decryption method was already stored as part of the file by SOPS.
+Note that when reading the encrypted file, we do not need to specify which encryption/decryption method to use since when we created the encrypted file in the first place, the encryption/decryption method was already stored as part of the file by SOPS.

 2.5 SOPS with Structured Data